merkle-open/magnolia-content-indexer/README.md

          *  Gets triggered on node changes according to configs
          *  make sure to add node identifier to index to be able to remove it (see remove interface)
          *
-         *  NOTE: there's no magnolia context!
+         *  NOTE: runs in system context not in web context!
          */
     }